amitrajput17839-hub/FOR-YOU-CHEEKU-/README.md

         title: "Open when...
 You can't sleep",
         icon: "moon",
         tag: "Nighttime",
         body: "The night is quiet, and so should your mind be.
-Turn off the
+Turn off the overthinking.\n\nImagine me tucking you in softly.
+Close your eyes, rest your head, and dream happy dreams.
+Goodnight my love."
+      }
+    ];

+    const SURPRISES = [
+      { text: "I just wanted to remind you that I love you. ❤️", tag: "Love Note" }, { text: "If I could give you one thing right now, it would be a really long hug.", tag: "Virtual Hug" }, { text: "You're still my favourite person.", tag: "Sweet Reminder" }, { text: "Just a reminder: someone out here is thinking about you.", tag: "Thinking of You" }, { text: "Come here.
+You deserve a hug. 🫂", tag: "Virtual Hug" }, { text: "You make my days better without even trying.", tag: "Compliment" }
+    ];

+    let lastLoveIndex = -1;
+    let s